azure-architect/project-base-context/README.md

-# Context Engineering + IADPVEC: Complete AI Development Methodology
+# Context Engineering + IADPVEVC: Complete AI Development Methodology

 **The unified framework that combines comprehensive context preparation with controlled execution for reliable AI-assisted development.**

 > **Context Engineering provides the foundation.
-IADPVEC ensures safe execution.
+IADPVEVC ensures safe execution.
 Together they transform AI from an unpredictable tool into a reliable development partner.**

 ---